colindelotavo/discord-nickname-resetter/README.md

 ## Current Limitations

 1. Discord's message character limit is 2000.
 If there are more than 50 members in a guild, the return message of the bot can cause an error trying to go over the limit.
-2. The bot's permissions don't allow it to change the nicknames of admins or users with higher roles than the bot itself.
+2. The bot's permissions don't allow it to change the nicknames the server owner.
 ```bash
 (403 Forbidden (error code: 50013): Missing Permissions)
 ```